Various other sources of funding are also available and should also be approached. Click here for more information.

 - if this is your intention, indicate how will the project continue in the future

-Applications should be sent to the Grants Committee Secretary email@example.com to arrive at the latest by 5pm on the Monday of the week before the meeting.
+Applications should be sent to the Grants Committee Secretary, Karen Colley, at email@example.com to arrive at the latest by 5pm on the Monday of the week before the meeting.
 Any late applications may be added to the agenda on a case by case basis

 The committee is due to meet on the following dates in 2019:-

-Please note we introduced revised Application forms for general grants in 2016.
+Please note we have introduced a revised Application form for general grants for 2018.
 Please use the buttons below to download the form, which includes guidance on how to complete.

 Grants for Godly Play